Will the Nintendo Switch kill the 3DS? Nintendo says no

 He said: "In our view, the Nintendo 3DS and the Nintendo Switch are going to live side-by-side.
 They’re going to coexist just fine.
 We’ve done this before, managing two different systems."

-Fils-Amie added the "3DS has a long life in front of it,” claiming it will support different sections of the market.
+Fils-Aime added the "3DS has a long life in front of it,” claiming the console will continue to appeal to a different section of the market than Switch buyers.

 “We’ve already announced games that will be launching in the first couple quarters of this year.
 There are a number of big games coming,” he said (via Ars).